dotnet/docfx/Documentation/tutorial/walkthrough/walkthrough_create_a_docfx_project.md

 2. Start Command Line under `D:\docfx_walkthrough`
 3. Call `docfx init -q`.
 This command generates a `docfx_project` folder with the default `docfx.json` file under it. `docfx.json` is the configuration file `docfx` uses to generate documentation. `-q` option means generating the project quietly using default values, you can also try `docfx init` and follow the instructions to provide your own settings.

+When finished, `docfx init` will create a set of subdirectories, used to hold the source files required for generating a DocFx website:

+- **\src** - contains the optional .NET language project files (\*.csproj), which contain the type information used to generate managed API docs.
+- **\api** - if the \src subdirectory contains project files, DocFx will generate .YML metadata files from them and store them here.
+The .YML files contain the structured type information, including any `///` comments provided in the source code.
+A stub landing page (index.md) and TOC (toc.yml) are generated as well.
+You learn more about this process in [Walkthrough Part II: Adding API Documentation to the Website](walkthrough_create_a_docfx_project_2.md).
+- **\apidoc** - contains Markdown files used to overwrite the auto-generated text from `///` comments.
+- **\articles** - contains Markdown files used to provide ancillary conceptual documentation, for explaining how to use your API documentation, etc.
+- **\images** - contains image files referenced from Markdown files.

 Step3.
 Build our website
 -----------------------
 Run command `docfx docfx_project/docfx.json`.
 Note that a new subfolder `_site` is generated under that folder.
 This is where the static website is generated.